lrsrthnbch/arch/guide_Encrypted_Arch_XFCE_T460s.md

 | ------ | ------ |
 | 2020/05/01 | Initial creation |

+## to do
+- [ ] add instructions on how to securely wipe a disk
+- [ ] add section on other desktop environments

+## Known issues
+- laptop screen doesn't turn off when connected to an external monitor
+- some minor graphical bug when prompted to enter the dm-crypt passcode

 ## Preparations
 - disable Secure Boot and make sure your system boots in UEFI mode
 - up to date Arch Linux ISO

 ## Preface
 This guide assumes the target for installation is a Lenovo Laptop (i. e.
 T460s).
 It is highly recommended to have another computer ready from which you can ssh into the target.
 This makes the installation quite a lot easier.
+If you follow this guide, **your disk will be wiped!**

 ## Step 1 - Prepare ssh access
 1. Boot from USB